Secure CheckoutPersonal information is secured with SSL technology.

-- Provides methods and implementation strategies using real data and simple computer programs that less technical students and researchers can utilize
+- Provides methods and their implementation using real data and simple computer programs that students and researchers from less technically trained fields can use

 Neuroscientists, computational neuroscientists. graduate students in biological and biomedical sciences, post-doctoral fellows, researchers, neurologists